 Tyler agrees, “Dealing with the people is a big part of the job.
 Even if it’s a property manager, he’s still having a really bad day.
 It’s good to have a sensitive approach.”

-After two years in business, the Sharps say they’ve gained a wealth of experience.
+After two years in business, the Sharps say they’ve gained a wealth of experience cleaning crime scenes and accident sites.
 A majority of the calls they receive are to clean up after a suicide or accidental death, but they also get calls to clean up after fights, and to remove feces, rodents and odors.
 They are contacted by family members, property managers, insurance agents and coroners.
 In some jurisdictions, the coroner will provide relatives with a list of crime scene cleaning companies.

 The Sharps tell one story where they were hired to clean up blood at a cell phone store in a mall after two women got into a fight, tearing each other's earrings out.
 The team cleaned the store in protective suits while curious shoppers snapped pictures through the store's windows.

 One of their more difficult jobs involved removing 450 pounds of raccoon feces from the attic of an abandoned house.
 The home had been abandoned for 10 years and there were no working utilities.
 An attorney wanted to sell the house quickly so he hired the Sharps to come out in the middle of an ice storm.
 “There were holes in the steps - there were nails coming in from the roof so you couldn’t stand up straight in the attic,” Meredith says.
 “I had to work slumped over and it was freezing cold.”

 Each job is unique for the Sharps, and they continue to learn new techniques along the way.
 “Every job offers something new and challenging,” Matt says.
 In a line of work where they never know what will happen on a day-to-day basis, they can never learn too much.

 The Sharps understand that their business is not the type that people hope to ever use, but they want homeowners to know there is someone to call when tragedy strikes.